Finding The Best API Client: Postman vs Hoppscotch vs Insomnia vs ThunderClient

 Its pricing is based on the number of projects you can use with Insomnia.
 There is a free tier for one project, and if you want to use multiple projects, you can opt for any of the three pricing plans.

-The Individual plan costs $5/user/month, the team plan costs $12/user/month, and the enterprise plan costs $25/user/month.
+The Hobby plan is free, the Pro plan costs $12/user/month, and the Enterprise plan costs $45/user/month.
 Much like Postman, it also has a steep learning curve because of the extensive list of features it offers.
 However, unlike Postman, it has limited community support and is also relatively cheaper than Postman.

 ThunderClient